Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - Avoid Bad Coding Practices that lead to Injection Attacks
 - Remember to use multithreading for writing account info to the SQL database
 - Implement DDL Triggers (?)
+  - Basically if someone tries to drop the table, it drops but immediately rollbacks.
+(Need deal with concurrency)
 - Sanitisation for All input (Kind of Done, but should double check)
   - Follow [this](https://owasp.org/www-project-application-security-verification-standard/)
   - May also reference [this](https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html)